telerik/blazor-docs/_contentTemplates/common/get-started.md

 #download-intro-para-for-get-started
+If you are familiar with the Telerik NuGet Feed and Blazor in general, you may want to follow the shorter, more technical article with the same information: [What You Need]({%slug getting-started/what-you-need%}).
+The current article is designed as a step-by-step tutorial from the basics for new users.

 ## Step 0 - Download the Components

 A pre-requisite is having access to the Telerik UI for Blazor components.
 The easiest way to get them to your development machine is to use the <a href="https://www.telerik.com/download-trial-file/v2/control-panel" target="_blank">Progress Control Panel</a> or to download the [automated installer]({%slug installation/msi%}) from <a href="https://www.telerik.com/account/product-download?product=BLAZOR" target="_blank">your telerik.com account</a>.